Today is Earth Day, 2016: a moment when we should do something to honor the importance of the earth in our lives. Here is my contribution.

 - Life of Water — surfing giant waves at Teahupoʻo, Tahiti / Jaws, Maui (Cortes Bank)

 - Life of Wind — wingsuit flying after jump from the Jungfrau, Swiss Alps

 - Life of Ice — snowboarding from the top of the Aiguille de la Grande Sassière, France

 - Master of Six Lives — free climbing Angel Falls, Venezuela

 - Act of Ultimate Trust — jump from waterfall after climbing Angel Falls

 Like many people I was disappointed to learn that this was a fictional challenge.
 They were all extreme sport accomplishments where even the most accomplished person would be able to complete 2 or 3 of the ordeals, certainly not all eight.
-In fact even “Ozaki” supposedly died after finishing only three ordeals.They also didn’t seem very enlightening, unless fear is what you are after.
+In fact even “Ozaki” supposedly died after finishing only three ordeals.They didn’t seem very enlightening, unless dying is what you are after.

 So based on the concept discussed in the film I set out to develop my own eight experiences that would honor the energy and power of the ocean.
 To do that I wanted to build on some foundational concepts.
 First, I used the Ten Pillars of Enlightenment in the Buddhist tradition: ethical precepts that provide a comprehensive moral guide for life.
 They are: